-Personal Use: You may reprint MobyGames textual information for your casual, non-commercial, personal use as long as you properly credit us in anything you publish, by name (MobyGames) or site name (www.mobygames.com) and provide a direct link.
-Any site that displays advertising, affiliate links, engages in any commercial activity including but not limited to buying, selling, renting games or other merchandise including Ebay links or listings or links or listings on other auction sites do not qualify as non-commercial.
-More extensive use of the data beyond "casual use" requires prior written permission from a representative of MobyGames.
+Personal Use: You may reprint MobyGames' information for your non-commercial, personal use as long as you credit us in anything you publish, by name (MobyGames) or site name (www.mobygames.com) and provide a direct link.
+More extensive use of the data requires permission from a representative of MobyGames.

 MobyGames is a huge database of video game information.
 Just check out our current stats if you don't believe me.
 However, as large and comprehensive as the database is we are still missing some games.
 If you own or know of a game that is missing from the database go ahead and contribute it.

 Before we answer, we'll re-state our main goal: MobyGames is much more concerned with quality rather than quantity.
 That being said, there are some situations where submissions are rejected (and keep in mind that most of these guidelines are listed on the page you contribute with):